-Banks customers use websites and mobile apps to transfer money, see payment history, check balance, and subscribe for web and mobile push notifications to get notified of all transactions and any changes to their account.
-For banks it's necessary to provide top level security of such customer data, and big risks arise if they send such data via push notifications unencrypted.
+Banks customers use websites and mobile apps to transfer money, see their payment history, check balance, and subscribe for web and mobile push notifications to get notified of all transactions and any changes to their account.
+For banks, it's necessary to provide top-level security of customer data, and big risks arise if they send such data via push notifications unencrypted.

 Here's how regular push notifications work:

-With regular push notifications, the content goes all the way through Apple Push Notification Service and Google's FCM, and then delivered to users devices.
+With regular push notifications, the content goes all the way through Apple Push Notification Service and Google's FCM and then is delivered to users' devices.
 Push content is sent and stored as plain text, unencrypted, and therefore can potentially be read at any point in between.
 This doesn't seem to be a problem and works well for marketing push notifications like special offers, news, discounts, etc.

 The Private Key, being in a single copy, never leaves the phone, and can't be intercepted by man-in-the-middle attacks.
 The Public Key makes way from the device to Pushwoosh and is used to encrypt the content, but can't be used to decrypt it back without the Private Key.